Curriculum & Assessment

 English Language Arts (ELA)

-OUSD has created a Math Core curriculum which consists of four major components; entry task, formative task, expert task and summative.
+We have adopted our second year of SWUN math adoption.
+Like our ELA curriculum, students complete unit assessments once every five weeks like they do in ELA.
 Each task scaffolds progressively more rigorous content yielding content mastery at each respective grade level.
 Every three units there is a cumulative end of unit assessment that compiles three units of study into one summative task.
-This is supplemented by the Math Essentials work book series.
+This is supplemented by online math programs.

 The Full Option Science System is published by the Lawrence Hall of Science.
 It focuses on active learning where students have the opportunity to observe the world around them identifying science content knowledge and science practices.
 The hallmark is that science is a discovery activity.
 There are three bands of science; physical, life and earth.